-Watford Mencap benefits greatly from the commitment of its 158 paid staff.
+Watford Mencap benefits greatly from the commitment of its 172 paid staff.
 It also benefits from the support of a number of volunteers in the office, trading and fundraising activities, leisure services and community hub.
-The contribution of the 36 regular helpers and volunteers who worked with the charity over the year is estimated to be approximately 2,116 hours (representing the equivalent of approximately 1.1 full-time staff) and their contribution is gratefully acknowledged.
-Throughout the pandemic we have continued to be supported by a wide range of helpers who donated regular time to deliver food, PPE and general supplies to support our projects.
-This was also accompanied by many kind gestures of support, from making PPE, running virtual sessions, donating fresh foods for our projects and treats to support our workforce.
-It also included corporate volunteers from WBSL and support at a fundraising event held at the Atria in Watford.
+The contribution of the 54 regular helpers and volunteers who worked with the charity over the year is estimated to be approximately 3,018 hours (representing the equivalent of approximately 1.54 full-time staff) and their contribution is gratefully acknowledged.
+Throughout the pandemic and beyond we have continued to be supported by a wide range of helpers who donate regular time to help in the garden, at fundraising events and to support our projects.
 We estimate this additional help from our helpers and supporters to be 216 hours, the approximate equivalent of another 0.1 members of staff.
 We are truly thankful for this and would not have been able to sustain our projects without this very generous support.

-Lower than market sector turnover of front-line staff and a consistent management team continue to be a significant achievement for the charity, however the last year has seen a more than usual turnover of staff and a greater reliance of agency staffing to ensure we can meet minimum staffing levels in our projects.
+Lower than normal social care sector turnover of front-line staff and a consistent senior management team continue to be a significant achievement for the charity, however the last year has seen a much greater turnover of staff than usual for the organisation and a greater reliance of agency staffing to ensure we can meet minimum staffing levels in our projects.
 The national social care recruitment and retention crisis is a very significant challenge in South West Herts.
-The people and families that the charity supports acknowledge the importance of knowing and trusting the staff and volunteers.
+It is very important to the people and families that the charity supports to know and trust the staff and volunteers.
 A dedicated team of casual workers work alongside contracted staff, volunteers and regular agency workers to help the charity achieve this consistency of support.